andrevidela/Research-report/Thesis/index.md

 - Intel core-i5 8257U (8th gen), 256KB L2 cache, 6MB L3 cache
 - 16Gb of ram at 2133Mhz

 While this computer has a base clock of 1.4Ghz, it features a boost clock of 3.9Ghz (a feature of modern CPUs called “turbo-boost”) which is particularly useful for single-core application like ours.
 However, turbo-boost might introduce an uncontrollable level of variance in the results since it triggers based on a number of parameters that aren't all under control (like ambient temperature, other programs running, etc).
-Because of this I've disabled turbo boost on this machine and run all benchmarks at a steady 1.4Ghz.
+Because of this I've disabled turboboost on this machine and run all benchmarks at a steady 1.4Ghz.

 The benchmarks have been run using Idris-bench using the following options: